 Dave's Thoughts on Playing by Ear

 Since I write fiddle books, I'm certainly not opposed to sheet music in general.
-And quite a few of the common tunes on the Fiddle Hell 2-CD set are also in my book Anthology of Fiddle Styles.
+And quite a few of the common tunes on the first Fiddle Hell 2-CD set are also in my book Anthology of Fiddle Styles.
 But allow me to suggest that you try to play by ear as much as you can at Fiddle Hell, and that you learn some of the Fiddle Hell repertoire by ear instead of trying to find sheet music.

 It's okay to bring sheet music along for occasional reference if you feel you need to do so.
 But here's why I suggest playing by ear.